LetsWrappIt/VsCommandBuddy/README.md

 ## Documentation
-Additional documentation will bve provided in the (docs folder)[docs] of this repository.
+Additional documentation will bve provided in the [docs folder](docs) of this repository.

 ## Next?